DecisionsDev/odm-docker-kubernetes/platform/gcloud/README.md

 > NOTE: You can find more information and use cases on [this page](https://www.ibm.com/docs/en/cpfs?topic=software-configuration).

 #### c.
-Modify Google Load Balancer settings
+Modify GKE Load Balancer settings

-As Google native Ingress does not support the same URL rewriting rules as other ones (such as NGINX), some settings have to be modified directly on GCP Web UI.
+As Google native Load Balancer does not support the same URL rewriting rules as other ones (such as NGINX), some settings have to be modified directly on GCP Web UI.

 You have to look for the ibm-licensing-service-instance in the list of Ingresses, then select its Load Balancer in the list of resources at the bottom: